KREAMpresLIQ/DailyRoutine/README.md

 ---

 1. Try to find out the data type of two_digit_number.
 2. Think about what you learnt about subscripting.
-3. Think about tpye conversion.
+3. Think about type conversion.

 ---